sanilac6459/cyoa-halloween/README.md

 # Halloween Adventure! 🎃
-The purpose for this project is to practice collaborating on one repo using all the skills we learned in this unit about Github.

 It's that time of the year folks!
 The festive spirits of ghosts, horror, and screaming, "TRICK OR TREAT!"
 Yep, **IT'S HALLOWEEN NIGHT!!!**